 Instead of having to give thought to each word, or take the time to edit out unnecessary ones, they grab whatever comes easiest to them at the moment.

 Also, nowadays people add “ize” to just about any word to create a new one when it takes too much time to think of a better word in the first place.

 Find the best word in your writing, not the easiest.

 5.)
 To show competence within a specific field

 And here we have the only acceptable reason to use jargon.
 Sometimes.

 I know you want to “utilize your resources to maximize earnings potential and reach new scalability levels.”
-Bbut couldn’t you just try to grow the company, too?
+But couldn’t you just try to grow the company, too?

-So if you’d like to remove jargon, or just improve your writing in general I’d recommend “On Writing Well” by William Zinsser.
-Because in this day and age, clear and concise speech will make you stand out from the crowd.
+So if you’d like to remove jargon, or just improve your writing, in general, I’d recommend “On Writing Well” by William Zinsser.
+Because in this day and age, the clear and concise speech will make you stand out from the crowd.